-- In some situations, SEO is more easily managed.
+- In some situations, SEO is easier to manage.

-Only a few lines of code are needed to send a query to Algolia and receive a response.
-The response contains everything you’ll need to build your UI.
-You have two options:
+You only need a few lines of code to send a query to Algolia and receive a response.
+The response contains everything needed to build your UI.

-This option offers you the best compromise.
-You perform the search on your servers, doing whatever pre-processing you need to do, and then you send your results to InstantSearch’s widgets.
-This enables you to control the query and response, but saves you the work of building your own front end.
+Backend InstantSearch offers a good compromise.
+You perform the search on your servers, carry out any required pre-processing, and then send your results to InstantSearch’s widgets.
+This enables you to control the query and response but saves you the work of building a custom frontend.

-This option is a full server-side solution with your own front-end development.
-You manage all queries and responses, and you build the front end UI.
-The response from Algolia contains everything you need to build your UI: Displaying results (hits) is as simple as parsing the response, which is a JSON object.
+This option requires a server-side solution and custom frontend development.
+You manage all queries and responses, and you build the frontend UI.
+You need to parse the API response: a JSON object.
+The response includes:

-- The hits are already formatted for display (full record content, embedded HTML, image URLs, etc.).
+- Results already formatted for display (full record content, embedded HTML, image URLs, and so on).